Esculeoside A

 Esculeoside A is a spirosolane-type glycoside with the molecular formula C58H95NO29.
 The structure of this product is 3-Ο-β-lycotetraosyl (22S,23S,25S)-23-acetoxy-3β,27-dihydroxy-5α-spirosolane 27-Ο-β-D-glucopyranoside.
 Fujiwara and colleagues were the first to isolate esculeoside A from the ripe fruit of the Cherry tomato in 2002.
 Esculeoside A, along with many other steroidal alkaloid glycosides, have been shown to possess cytotoxic activity that could result in a variety of potential health benefits for humans.

-Synthesis
+Extraction

 This natural product can be obtained using column chromatographies of high-porous polystyrene gels and reversed silica gels from a methanolic extract of many varieties of tomatoes.
 It will appear as colorless needles when synthesized using this method.

+Biosynthesis

-Evidence suggests that α-tomatine is a precursor of esculeoside A. In order for alpha tomatine to be converted to esculeoside A, isomerization of the F-ring is required.
+Evidence suggests that α-tomatine is a precursor of esculeoside A. In order for α-tomatine to be converted to esculeoside A, isomerization of the F-ring is required.
 The mechanism for this reaction is unclear at this time but research from Iijima and colleagues in 2009 suggest a glycosylation step in the putative pathway from α-tomatine to esculeoside A depends on the plant hormone ethylene.

+When humans domesticated tomatoes, they selected for less bitter fruits.
+This corresponded to the increased activity of a 2-oxoglutarate-dependent dioxygenases called 23DOX (synonym GAME31) during fruit ripening, which converts the bitter and slightly toxic α-tomatine into hydroxytomatine, which is eventually converted into the non-bitter and non-toxic esculeoside A.